Primary route

 Questions to Ask Before Major Dental Work is a guide for provider interview prep.
 Checklist page for questions to ask before major dental work, including diagnosis, alternatives, cost, recovery, red flags, and next steps.

-Related owned routes: guides hub, next steps, request assistance, and methodology.
+Related owned routes: guides hub, next steps, get matched with a provider, and methodology.

 Use the guide, then decide

-If this guide answers the basics and you want help narrowing the next step with dentist (cosmetic, implant, or general care), use the request-assistance tool.
+If this guide answers the basics and you want to hear from a relevant dentist (cosmetic, implant, or general care), use the callback path.

 Question pages are where people lower regret.
 Before major dental work, the main job is to force clarity around diagnosis, alternatives, timing, cost, specialist involvement, and what happens if you wait.